justindavies/TerraformOnAzure/README.md

 # Terraform On Azure
-A few examples of using Terraform on Azure for your IAC needs
+A few examples of using Terraform on Azure for your Infrastructure as Code needs.

 ## Setup your environment